What Is a Same-Day Business Loan?

 Can I really get a same-day business loan?

-Yes — through revenue-based working capital advances (technically MCA-style structures rather than traditional loans), and in some cases a same-day draw against an existing business line of credit.
+Yes — through revenue-based working capital advances (revenue-based advance structures rather than traditional loans), and in some cases a same-day draw against an existing business line of credit.
 A complete application submitted before 11am ET — last 4 months of business bank statements, voided check, business registration, and owner ID — can wire the same business day.
 The fastest BSL deals on file have wired in under 6 hours from approval.
 Bank loans, SBA loans, and equipment financing cannot fund same-day under any circumstances; their timelines are 30–90 days regardless of the urgency.

 What is the minimum credit score for a same-day business loan?